openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 Perform System Checks
 ======================

+When you click **install and set up the proctoring software**, the online proctoring software opens in a new browser window.

-In the next step, the online proctoring software checks that you have a working camera and microphone, and tests your internet bandwidth.
+Select **Start System Check** to allow the proctoring software to check that you have a working camera and microphone, and test your internet bandwidth.

-When you are ready to perform these checks, click **Start System Check**.
+These checks make sure that a proctoring session can be successfully recorded on your system before you install the software.

 .. image:: /Images/Proctoring_StartSystemCheck.png
- :width: 400
+ :width: 600
  :alt: The proctoring software welcome window with a "Start System Check" button.

 Follow the instructions on each page.
-When you have finished performing the system checks, you see a link for downloading the online proctoring software.
+If the system checks are successful, you see a link for downloading the online proctoring software.

 .. _Install Remote Proctoring Software: